-Outstanding Equity Awards at 2012 Fiscal Year End
+Outstanding Equity Awards at 2013 Fiscal Year End

-The following table provides information on all restricted stock and stock option awards held by the NEOs and the value of those awards as of December 31, 2012.
+The following table provides information on all performance stock unit, restricted stock and stock option awards held by the NEOs and the value of those awards as of December 31, 2013.
 All outstanding equity awards are in or exercisable for shares of the Company's Common Stock.